 2. Candy Bow Toppers

 Have you ever noticed how a package of candy, when cinched in the middle, looks like a bow?
 I think this is going to be my new favorite way for wrapping kids’ presents.
 Another idea is to attach candy canes for Christmas gift-wrapping on craft paper.

 You can either tie or tape on your candy bow to the front of the package.
 I used a snack size package on this smaller gift, but a larger bag of candy would look just as cute!

 I bought a roll of white paper a couple of years ago from Mardel and I still have a bunch.
 You can find it on Amazon, too.
-This is A LOT of paper, so it will last quite a while!
+This is A LOT of wrapping paper, so it will last quite a while!

 3. Brown Paper Packages

 There is something about brown paper packages that just screams beautiful simplicity.
-At my house we always have brown paper on hand because our local grocery store (Crest) still offers paper bags.
+At my house we always have brown paper on hand because our local grocery store still offers paper bags.
 I choose paper every chance I get.